cecat/WeatherStation/src/ideaSpark/README.md

 At this point, the Serial Monitor pane should now show a scrolling set of reports with temperature, atmospheric pressure, relative humidity, and light intensity.
-If it shows gibberish make sure that in the upper right of the Serial Monitor pane it says 115200 baud.
+If it shows gibberish and does not correct itself aftr a few seconds, make sure that in the upper right of the Serial Monitor pane it says 115200 baud.
 If the baud rate is correctly set and you are still seeing gibberish, try pressing the RESET button on the carrier board or unplugging the USB cable then plugging back in.
 Either of these